GluuFederation/docs-clustermgr-prod/docs/source/deploy/index.md

 Click `Settings` to enable this functionality, as well as setting the time interval in hours.

 ![Key Rotation Set](../img/CM_KeyRotationConfig.png)

+If you want to keep copies of old keys check **Backup old keys** option.
+This enables you keep track of your keys.
+Cluster Manager saves current keys to `~/.clustermgr4/backup_oxAuthConfWebKeys` in json format.

 <!---
 ## Custom Attributes